 Goldenrod plants, sometimes mistaken for ragweed, produce bright-yellow plumes of flowers that attract bees and butterflies.
 Not only do they create a pop of vivid color throughout your backyard landscape, but they also draw harmful insects away from your garden vegetables and provide nectar for migrating butterflies.

 With tall spikes of fragrant deep red-pink to purple flowers, ava flowers are best known for attracting hummingbirds in the spring.
 In addition to hummingbirds, they attract a host of beneficial pollinators, from monarch butterflies to bees.

 May Night Sage

-The May Night Sage plant has tall spikes of deep indigo blue flowers that not only add a gorgeous pop of color to front or backyard, but attract everything from butterflies to bees and hummingbirds.
+The May Night Sage plant has tall spikes of deep indigo-blue flowers that not only add a gorgeous pop of color to the front or backyard but attract everything from butterflies to bees and hummingbirds.
 They are cold-hardy plants that usually bloom twice; once in the spring and then later in the summer.

 These daisy-like flowers draw in butterflies and bees with their attractive colors, unique patterns, and rich nectar stores.
 Cosmos flowers grow easily and in abundance, making them a great addition to any garden.
 Though they come in a wide variety of colors, some popular varieties include the yellow Cosmos sulphureus, ‘Bright Lights’ Mix, Cosmic Orange, and the award-winning Peppermint Candy.

 Wild violets are extremely important to the endangered butterfly community but can be a contentious wildflower for those who prefer a more carefully cultivated garden.
 These wildflowers spread rapidly through a system of underground rhizomes or through self-seeding.
 This can either can cause them to spread rapidly, which is good or bad depending on the type of garden you are trying to cultivate.